mongodb/docs/source/includes/faq-hosts-legacy.rst

 the :guilabel:`Deployment` page, and then click the :guilabel:`Add Host` button.
 In the :guilabel:`New Host` window, specify the host type, internal hostname, and port.
-If appropriate, add the database username and password and whether or not MMS should use SSL to connect with your Monitoring Agent.
+If appropriate, add the database username and password and whether or not |mms| should use SSL to connect with your Monitoring Agent.
 Note it is not necessary to restart your Monitoring Agent when adding (or removing) a host.

-**Accidental duplicate mongods** If you add the host after a crash and restart the Monitoring Agent, you might not see the hostname on the MMS :guilabel:`Deployment` page.
-MMS detects the host as a duplicate and suppresses its data.
+**Accidental duplicate mongods** If you add the host after a crash and restart the Monitoring Agent, you might not see the hostname on the MMS :guilabel:`Deployment` page. |mms| detects the host as a duplicate and suppresses its data.
 To reset, select the :guilabel:`Administration` tab, then :guilabel:`Group Settings`, and then the :guilabel:`Reset Duplicates` button.